Condenser: Definition, Principle, Types, Working, Advantages

 Basically, Condensation is the reverse process of Vaporization

-Principle of Working-
+Principle of Condenser-

-The condenser works based on Heat Transfer.
+The condenser principle is Heat transfer where the condenser works based on Heat Transfer.

 Before Talking about working, It would be nice to know about the main component of the condenser, So it won’t bother you in the working section.